polkadot-developers/substrate-docs/content/md/en/docs/tutorials/collectibles-workshop/06-first-functions.md

 	 }
    ```

-1. Save your changes and close the file.

-1. Verify that your program compiles by running the following command:
+1. Save your changes and verify that your program compiles by running the following command:

    ```bash
    cargo build --package collectibles
    ```

   Your code should now compile without any warnings.